 But it's an interesting question to chew on: Did PLATO's games have any impact on the development of virtual worlds and MMOs, or are they just the neanderthals of the genre, similar but not really an ancestor?
 It fascinates me how many of the features that we enjoy today in MMOs were being made in the '70s, although it's entirely possible that other game designers at the time or later on made their own identical features without being aware of these titles.
 This sort of thing does happen a lot.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+If nothing else, it amazes me that there was this passion and drive to create multiplayer worlds that connected players even when we were only at 1,000 linked computer terminals in an era that thought disco was keen.When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.